 Portfolio turnover The fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the most recent fiscal year, the fund's portfolio turnover rate was 31% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 26% of the average value of its portfolio.

 Principal investment strategies The fund will attempt to achieve its investment objectives by investing in a mix of American Funds in different combinations and weightings.
-The underlying American Funds represent a variety of fund categories, including growth-andincome funds, equity-income funds, balanced funds and fixed income funds.
+The underlying American Funds represent a variety of fund categories, including growth funds, growth-and-income funds, equity-income funds, balanced funds and fixed income funds.
 The fund categories represent differing investment objectives and strategies.
-For example, growth-and-income funds seek long-term growth and income primarily through investments in stocks.
-Equityincome and balanced funds generally strive for income and growth through stocks and/or fixed income investments, while fixed income funds seek current income through investments in bonds or in other fixed income instruments.
+For example, growth funds seek long-term growth primarily through investing in both U.S. stocks and stocks of issuers domiciled outside the United States.
+Growth-and-income funds seek long-term growth and income primarily through investments in stocks.
+Equity-income and balanced funds generally strive for income and growth through stocks and/or fixed income investments, while fixed income funds seek current income through investments in bonds or in other fixed income instruments.